explainX/explainx/README.md

 To access the modules within your jupyter notebook as IFrames, just pass the <b>mode='inline'</b> argument.

-<b>For detailed description into each module, check out our documentation at https://www.docs.explainx.ai</b>

 ## Cloud Installation

 **If you are running explainX on the cloud e.g., AWS Sagemaker?** **https://0.0.0.0:8080** will not work.
-Please visit our documentation for installation instructions for the cloud: [Cloud Installation Instructions](https://docs.explainx.ai/getting-started/installation)

 After installation is complete, just open your **terminal** and run the following command.
 ```jupyter